Deathmaze: Publication history

 SPI was known in the 1970s for historical board wargames.
 As fantasy role-playing games gained in popularity in the late 1970s, SPI created two Magic Capsule microgames in 1979 with a fantasy theme: Demons and then Deathmaze.
-The latter was designed by Greg Costikyan, with artwork by Howard Chaykan and graphic design by Redmond A. Simonsen, and originally releaxzsed in a plastic bag.
+The latter was designed by Greg Costikyan, with artwork by Howard Chaykan and graphic design by Redmond A. Simonsen, and originally released in a plastic bag.
 The game immediately climbed to No. 1 on SPI's Top Ten Bestseller list, and remained in the Top Ten for the rest of the year.
 SPI re-released the game later the same year as a boxed set.
 In addition, Simpubs, the British subsidiary of SPI, released its own boxed set of the game.

 SPI published an expanded set of rules in Moves No. 51 (June–July 1980) entitled "Roll up for the mystery tour".

 SPI game designer Eric Smith then modified the game, adding variations of races and magic.
 The result, Citadel of Blood, was published as a pullout game in Ares No. 5 (November 1980), then released as a boxed set.

 Following the demise of SPI, RPGamer Japan acquired the rights to Deathmaze and released a Japanese version, Death Maze: 死の迷宮, in 2003.